 - Signatures by the parties and date agreement was signed

 Search the National Academy of Elder Law Attorneys (NAELA) to find lawyers who specialize in elder care.
+You can search by location, practice area, and language spoken.

 For a care agreement example, go to the website for Maine’s Department of Health and Human Services, Office for Family Independence.